-On the date of your exam, you will receive a text message 60 minutes prior to your exam with a check in link.
-When you get to the parking lot of the office, please stay in your car, click on the check in link, answer a few questions and you will be checked in.
+- When you arrive in the parking lot, please stay in your car.
+Click on the link in the text message, answer a few questions and you will be checked in.
 You will be contacted when your technologist is ready to start your exam.
-This service is not available in our New Brunswick location.

 At that time, you will come to the office, have your temperature taken and be asked verbal screening questions.
 Once you pass the screening, you will be taken for your exam.